Port Gamble, Washington

-Port Gamble is an unincorporated community on the northwestern shore of the Kitsap Peninsula in Kitsap County, Washington, United States.
+Port Gamble (Lushootseed: q̓əq̓lax̌ad) is an unincorporated community on the northwestern shore of the Kitsap Peninsula in Kitsap County, Washington, United States.
 It is also a small, eponymous bay, along which the community lies, near the entrance to Hood Canal.
 The unincorporated communities of Port Gamble and Little Boston, part of Kitsap County, lie on the west and the east side, respectively, of the mouth of this bay.
 The Port Gamble Historic District, a U.S. National Historic Landmark, covers one of the nation's best-preserved western lumber towns.

 The community of Port Gamble has a wide range of shops from antiques to a tea shop to an old-fashioned general store.
 It is a popular tourist destination, due to its location near Bremerton, Port Townsend, Bainbridge Island, and Seattle.
 Port Gamble is home to the grave of Gustave Englebrecht, the first U.S. Navy sailor to die in the Pacific.